MinaProtocol/mina/automation/terraform/modules/services/graphql-proxy/README.md

-## Coda Faucet Module
+## Mina Faucet Module

-This is a Terraform module that will deploy a service containing two tasks, a Coda Daemon task and a GraphQL Proxy container.
+This is a Terraform module that will deploy a service containing two tasks, a Mina Daemon task and a GraphQL Proxy container.

 ## Variables